wp-statistics/wp-statistics/readme.txt

 * As the webcrawler code is now working, you'll probably see a significant change in the "Unknown" browser category and the number of hits your site gets.

 == Changelog ==
+= 4.6.1 =
+* Fixes: a Small bug in to get rid of one of the reported warnings from debug mode.

 = 4.6 =
 * Added: In the optimization page you can now empty all tables at once.
 * Added: In the optimization page you can now purge statistics over a given number of days old.
 * Added: Daily scheduled job to purge statistics over a given number of days old.
-* Fixed: Bug in the robots code that on new installs failed to populate the defaults in the database.
+* Fixes: Bug in the robots code that on new installs failed to populate the defaults in the database.
-* Fixed: All known warning messages when running in WordPress debug mode.
+* Fixes: All known warning messages when running in WordPress debug mode.
-* Fixed: Incorrect description of co-efficient value in the setting page.
+* Fixes: Incorrect description of co-efficient value in the setting page.
-* Fixed: Top level links on the various stats pages now update highlight the current page in the admin menu instead of the overview page.
+* Fixes: Top level links on the various stats pages now update highlight the current page in the admin menu instead of the overview page.
-* Fixed: Install code now only executes on a true new installation instead of on each activation.
+* Fixes: Install code now only executes on a true new installation instead of on each activation.
-* Fixed: Bug in hits code when GeoIP was disabled, IP address would not be recorded.
+* Fixes: Bug in hits code when GeoIP was disabled, IP address would not be recorded.

 = 4.5 =
 * Added: Support for more search engines: DuckDuckGo, Baidu and Yandex.